Quick Tips

 5 practice tips

 Whether you’re an absolute beginner or you’ve got years of experience, practice is your key to success.
 Want to make your practice more fun and effective?
-Here are five practice tips you can do to practice effectively.
+Here are thirteen practice tips you can use to practice effectively.

 1. Know what you are going to work on